-President of the United States
+Role of the President of the United States

 The President of the United States leads the government of the country as well as the state.
 The President also directs the policy-making division of the national government on top of being the country's commander-in-chief of the Armed Forces.
 Most nations consider the President as the most influential figure in politics because of the contemporary global superpower nature of the United States.
-The President has the powerful role in commanding the most expensive military in the world, and having a large nuclear arsenal.
+The President has the powerful role in commanding the most expensive military in the world and having a large nuclear arsenal.
 The nation that the President leads is also a nation that tops the economy as per the nominal Gross Domestic Product.
 The President also has soft and hard powers in both domestic and foreign niches.

-The President officially resides in the White House in Washington DC and they gets access to refreshments, security, health care, and housework services there.
+The President officially resides in the White House in Washington DC and they get access to refreshments, security, healthcare, and housework services there.
 Moreover, the government of the United States gathers for the President’s expenses during state dinners and other formal functions, but the President pays for family, guests, and personal food.
 The secondary President's place of residence and the official guesthouse is the Blair House in the White House Complex, while Camp David serves as the country's point of retreat and observant security of the Presidents and visitors.

-The President travels on the ground by the presidential state car and through air by one of the two identical Boeing VC-25 aircrafts.
-One of the two aircrafts usually serves the in-country trips of the President, but the two of them serve the overseas travel by the President.
+The President travels on the ground by the presidential state car and through air by one of the two identical Boeing VC-25 aircraft.
+One of the two aircraft usually serves the in-country trips of the President, but the two of them serve the overseas travel by the President.
 Besides, the President has the right of entry to the 35 United States Marine Corps helicopters of different models, which have the designation "Marine One" whenever the president is on board any specific one of the fleet.

 The sitting President (together with the first family) is entitled to the United States Secret Service that provides Secret Service code names to the President and the first family as part of their security.
 The code names provide clarity, brevity, and tradition and they were initially used in protecting electronic communications that lacked encryption.